JackieLaw/TimePicker/README.md

 # TimePicker
-A touch friendly time picker for WPF inspired by a simple clock.
+This package contains a touch friendly time picker for WPF that's inspired by a simple clock, a range based time slider and conversion between the 24 hour clock time and the 12 hour AM/PM clock time.

 ![Example](/screenshot.png)